This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 If you plan to attend a show at Fords Theater or the Kennedy Center, purchase tickets ahead of time.

-Metrorail or Metrobus Passes
+Metrorail and Metrobus Passes

-If you know you will use the Metrorail or Metrobus, save time by adding funds to the pass before you get to the city.
+If you know you will use the Metrorail or Metrobus, save time by adding money to the pass before you get to the city.
 That way you are off and running when you arrive.

 You can use Google Maps to plan your trip on the Metrorail and estimate the cost.